Friday, January 29, 2010

 By Neil Simon

 This volume contains five plays: LOST IN YONKERS, RUMORS, JAKE'S WOMEN, LAUGHTER ON THE 23RD FLOOR, and LONDON SUITE.
-LOST IN YONKERS not only won a Tony Award it also won the Pulitzer in 1991.
+LOST IN YONKERS not only won a Tony Award it also won the Pulitzer Prize for Drama in 1991.

 Set during World War II, LOST IN YONKERS is about two boys who have to spend several months with their Old World grandmother after their mother dies and their father has a job that requires him to travel.
 The grandmother is less than thrilled to have the boys and she warns them that she runs a tight ship and that they are expected to do what she tells them.
 She is a real harridan and the boys are frightened of her.
 The old woman had a very hard life and she wants her children and her grandchildren to be tough enough to take what life dishes out.
 She is not the kind of grandma that buys her grandkids toys and bakes them cookies.
 She seems not to understand that family love goes a long way toward easing life's harsh realities.